Playback Real Data in Prosys OPC UA Simulation Server

 Import the NodeSet to Simulation Server

-- Start Prosys OPC UA Simulation Server and ensure a Pro or Eval license is active.
+- Start Prosys OPC UA Simulation Server and ensure a Professional or Evaluation license is active.

 - Open Namespaces and select Import NodeSet….
 Choose the file(s) exported above.

-- Verify the objects under Objects.
-The structure should match your source server.
+- Verify the objects under Objects Tab.
+The structure should match your source server and include the nodes that you wish to playback.

 Open Playback